-If you want to get more books into your students’ hands, a book talks are just the ticket.
-They are an an excellent way to develop a culture of reading in your classroom and encourage students to try new authors and genres.
+If you want to get more books into your students’ hands, book talks are just the ticket.
+They are an excellent way to develop a culture of reading in your classroom and encourage students to try new authors and genres.

 A book talk is a short, informal speech delivered with the intent of convincing someone to read a novel.
 It’s a way for students to share a reading they love with their classmates and encourage them to give it a try.

 I like to have students do at least one book talk per semester.
 I put a sign-up sheet with dates and students would sign up to give a brief presentation at the start of class.
 But, before you begin assigning dates for students and having them jump into this world, you’ll want to complete these important tasks.

 The most important element of a strong book talk is that the student actually loves the book they are talking about.
 Don’t try to assign or dictate which books students can choose.
 Give them full control over the book choice.
 By doing this, you’ll ensure that the student will speak honestly and passionately about the book in an effort to get their friends to also read it.